Soesah/code-challenge-angular-1/README.md

-# FedExSignup
+# FedExSignup By Carl Giesberts

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4 for the Fex Ex Code challange.

 ## Development server